SAKhan2121/Coffe_Sales_Dashboard/README.md

 Remove duplicate records from all tables.
 Standardize date formats and text fields (country, coffee type, roast).
 Convert data ranges to Excel Tables for dynamic ranges.
-Create a clean Orders master table that will feed all analyses.
+Created a clean Orders master table that will feed all analyses.

 3️⃣ Data Enrichment (Lookups)
 Use XLOOKUP to bring customer details (Name, Email, Country, Loyalty) into the Orders table.